-- 1. Press the button on EXOGEN.
-EXOGEN beeps and the start-up screen appears for 2 seconds. - 2.
-A calendar appears on the screen for 5 seconds.
+- Press the button on EXOGEN.
+EXOGEN beeps and the start-up screen appears for 2 seconds. - A calendar appears on the screen for 5 seconds.
 It shows the current month and your treatment summary.
 For more information on the calendar screen, see "Tracking Your Treatment" on page 13. - 3.
 Next, the 20-minute countdown timer appears on the screen.
 EXOGEN automatically begins the ultrasound treatment.
-A treatment symbol flashes as the timer counts down.
+Above the countdown timer, a dot next to an orange progress bar flashes as the timer counts down.
 This means you are treating your fracture.
+The device displays usage summary information throughout the treatment.
+The usage summary information is detailed in the Usage Summary Information section on page 14.
 (Note: To stop EXOGEN in the middle of the 20-minute treatment, press and hold the button until EXOGEN turns off.)
 If your EXOGEN has an error during treatment, see "Troubleshooting" on page 20. - 4.
 When the countdown timer reaches zero, EXOGEN beeps and shows the treatment complete checkmark.
 The treatment complete checkmark displays for 5 seconds.
-Then, the device will automatically turn off.
+Then, the calendar appears on the screen for 5 seconds displaying the completed treatment and updated treatment summary information.
+Finally, the device will automatically turn off.